pauloelr/Castle/README.md

 source <(wget -qO- https://raw.github.com/pauloelr/Castle/master/install_main.sh)
 ```

-Note: You may be promped to enter information such as sudo password
+Note: You may be prompted to enter information such as sudo password

 Homesick Installation
 ---------------------